Tools for advertisers with multiple or large accounts

 If you’re managing hundreds or thousands of keyword bids, consider automated bid strategies to help you with real-time bidding at scale.
 These strategies can help optimise your bids for your performance goals – across specific campaigns, ad groups, and keywords – while giving you manual bidding control over your most important keywords.Here are some bidding strategies you can use:

 - Target cost-per-acquisition (CPA): Automatically set bids to help you get as many conversions as possible while reaching your average cost-per-acquisition goal.

-- Target return on ad spend (ROAS): Automatically set your bids to maximize your conversion value, while trying to reach an average return on ad spend.
+- Target return on ad spend (ROAS): Automatically set your bids to maximise your conversion value, while trying to reach an average return on ad spend.

-- Maximize clicks: Automatically set bids to help you get the most clicks within a target spend amount that you choose.
+- Maximise clicks: Automatically set bids to help you get the most clicks within a target spend amount that you choose.

 - Target search page location: Automatically adjust bids to help you get your ads to the top of the page or the first page of search results.

 - Target outranking share: Automatically set bids to help you outrank another domain’s ads in search results.

 See actionable insights and reporting that give you a more holistic view of performance and help you make better business decisions.

 - Top movers: See which campaigns and ad groups have experienced the biggest changes in clicks, costs, and conversions, and view details about those changes.
 About the top movers report